JereKuusela/valheim-expand_world_prefabs/README.md

   - repeat (default: `0`): How many times the spawn is repeated.
   - repeatInterval (default: `0`): Interval in seconds between repeats.
   - repeatChance (default: `1`): Chance to spawn for each attempt (including the original).
   - owner: Overrides the default initial owner assignment.
-For example with `<owner>` parameter.
+For example with `<owner>` function.
-  - connect (P): Connects the spawned object to another object.
+  - connect: Connects the spawned object to another object.
 See Actions for more info.
-  - attach (P): Attaches the spawned object to another object.
+  - attach: Attaches the spawned object to another object.
 See Actions for more info.
-- swap (P): Swaps the original object with another object.
+- swap: Swaps the original object with another object.
   - Format and keywords are same as for `spawn`.
   - The initial data is copied from the original object.
   - Swap is done by removing the original object and spawning the swapped object.
   - If the swapped object is not valid, the original object is still removed.
   - Swapping can break ZDO connection, so spawn points may respawn even when the creature is alive.
   - Chance works for swap too.
 If it fails, the original object is still removed.
+  - Note: Swapping creatures can cause high amount of creatures because spawn limits are based on the amount of the original creature.

 ### Pokes

 Poking allows to trigger actions on other objects (or even on the original object).

-- poke (P): List of poke objects:
+- poke: List of poke objects:
   - prefab: Target object id or value group.
     - By default, the object itself can't be poked.
 You can set `self` to true allow self poking.
   - self: When set to true, the object itself can be poked.